Climate in Primary Industries

 Bioenergy research quantifies the sustainable level of biomass resources currently or potentially available in NSW for bioenergy uses.
 The team develops, evaluates and applies technologies to convert biomass to bioenergy, value added products or stable forms of carbon including lignocellulose and biochar.

 The Climate and Forests team quantifies the impacts on production systems of elevated CO2 and evaluates species and establishment techniques for dry land forestry.
 They are developing, measurement, accounting and modelling techniques to quantify carbon sequestered in forests and forest products.
 Research is being undertaken to quantify the sustainable level of biomass resources currently or potentially available in NSW for bioenergy uses.
-Further detail regarding the Climate and Forests team's research can be found in the annual report of the Forest Science Centre.

 Key research infrastructure